alangrainger/obsidian-image-captions/README.md

 ## Limitations

-The captions won't show for external images in **Editing** mode.
+The captions won't show for external images in **Editing / Live Preview** mode.
 For example:

 ```markdown
 ![Not visible in Editing mode](https://obsidian.md/logo.png)